YichaoOU/HemTools/docs/content/Bioinformatics_tools/bcl2fastq.rst

 .. tip:: For demultiplexing, you must provide ``SampleSheet.csv``; otherwise, all fastq.gz files will be named as ``Undetermined``.

-.. note:: Please note that there should be no spaces in sample_ID (e.g., see some incorrect examples below).
+.. note:: Please note that there should be no spaces (i.e., only spaces and _ is allowed) in sample_ID (e.g., see some incorrect examples below).
 A unique sample_ID is also preferred.

 .. image:: ../../images/no_space_bcl2fastq.PNG
 	:align: center